3 Timeless Lessons from The Richest Man in Babylon

 Even if you start with saving 10%, master that first, and then you can level up to 20%.

-Remember, if you want to get rich, living from paycheck to paycheck will make it impossible..
+Remember, if you want to get wealthy, living from paycheck to paycheck will make it impossible..

-Focus on building your wealth first, and then enjoy the lifestyle you want.
+Focus on building your wealth first, and then enjoy the lifestyle you want later.

 Invest Your Money Wisely